esensi/model/readme.md

 }
 ```

-> **Tip:** Take a look at the generously commented [`Esensi\Model\Model`](https://github.com/esensi/model/blob/master/src/Model.php) source code for details on how to use individual traits without extending the default model.
+> **Pro Tip:** Take a look at the generously commented [`Esensi\Model\Model`](https://github.com/esensi/model/blob/master/src/Model.php) source code for details on how to use individual traits without extending the default model.

 ### Use Soft Deletes Instead

-If the application requires that the articles be sent to the trash before permanently deleting them, then the developer can use swap out the [`Esensi\Model\Model`](https://github.com/esensi/model/blob/master/src/Model.php) with the soft deleting version [`Esensi\Model\SoftModel`](https://github.com/esensi/model/blob/master/src/SoftModel.php) like so:
+If the application requires that the articles be sent to the trash before permanently deleting them, then the developer can just swap out the [`Esensi\Model\Model`](https://github.com/esensi/model/blob/master/src/Model.php) with the soft deleting version [`Esensi\Model\SoftModel`](https://github.com/esensi/model/blob/master/src/SoftModel.php) like so:

 ```php
 <?php